jroivas/sic/sic.md

 It's valid to define variables inside case, unlike in C.
 One can imagine automatic curly braces after the colon, until next `case`, with automatic `break` added.
+One can still explicitly state `break`, but it has no effect.

 Compared to C this is a breaking change.

 # Rotate and shift

-Original C has only shift left and right operators, but missing rotate, even thought there's instructions for it on some CPU's, and it's widely utilized on programs.
+Original C has only shift left and shift right operators, but missing rotate, even thought there's instructions for it on some CPU's, and it's widely utilized on programs.

 Introducing rotate left `<<<` and rotate right `>>>` operators.
 Example: